yulistic/yulistic.github.io/content/post/2016-05-12-gem5-make-a-new-boot-image.markdown

 - Tips
 ---

-# Intro
+# 0. Intro

-I wanted to run a PARSEC 3.0 benchmark on Gem5 full system simulator.
-The original full system disk image provided by Gem5 official site could not be used as it is because the size of compiled PARSEC 3.0 benchmark was too large (about 10GB).
+I wanted to run a PARSEC 3.0 benchmark on a Gem5 full system simulator.
+Because the size of compiled PARSEC 3.0 benchmark was too large (about 10GB), the original full system disk image provided by Gem5 official site could not be used.

 At first, I tried to mount a secondary disk image that contains benchmark files after Gem5's full system was booted.
-In this way, I can use the boot image (uploaded in the Gem5 official website) as it is and mount/unmount several other benchmark images as my wishes.
+I expected that, in this way, I could use the boot image (uploaded in the Gem5 official website) as it is mounting/unmounting several other benchmark images as my wishes.

-Unfortunately, I could not find the way opened in the internet.
-So, I chose the other way: make a new boot image including compiled benchmark files.
+However, unfortunately, I could not figure out the way of doing that.
+So, I chose the other way: making a new boot image including compiled benchmark files.

-# Problem
+# 1. Problem

 Require larger boot image of Gem5 full system simluator so that it can contain the benchmark files.

-# Background
+# 2. Background (Prerequisites)

-## Gem5
+## 2.1 Gem5

 It is assumed that you have already succeeded to boot a full system of Gem5 with following command in the Gem5 root directory.

     $ ./build/X86/gem5.opt configs/example/fs.py

-## Commands
+## 2.2 Commands

 It is recommend to learn the role of following commands.